tomcatmanager/tomcatmanager/docs/interactive.rst

 server authenticates with a certificate and key, it almost certainly doesn't use a user and password.
 If you don't want to verify server SSL/TLS certificates, then it makes no sense to provide a certificate authority bundle.
-See :doc:`clientauthentication` for complete details of all supported authentication mechanisms.
+See :doc:`authentication` for complete details of all supported authentication mechanisms.